SirPaws/llvm-project/README.md

+Don't use this branch, this is my fuck around and find out branch.

-this branch adds tag compatibility and operator overlading (in C specifically) to clang
+Currently this branch adds tag compatibility and operator overlading (in C specifically) to clang, but other things might be added in the future

 ## Tag Compatibility
 currently enums aren't supported, but unions and structs both are more compatible.